caddyserver/website/src/docs/markdown/quick-starts/https.md

 This guide will show you how to get up and running with [fully-managed HTTPS](/docs/automatic-https) in no time.

 <aside class="tip">
 	Caddy uses HTTPS for all sites by default, as long as a host name is provided in the config.
 This tutorial assumes you want to get a publicly-trusted site (i.e. not "localhost") up over HTTPS, so we'll be using a public domain name and external ports.

+	For a "localhost" setup, see examples [here](/docs/automatic-https#examples).
 </aside>

 **Prerequisites:**